Leica SL2-S Review

 Price / Availability

-When this review was posted the Leica SL2-S retailed for $5,195.00 and several bundles are available with various SL lenses.
+When this review was posted, the Leica SL2-S retailed for $5,195.00, and several bundles are available with various SL lenses.

-I paid $3,300.00 for my used copy which included an extra battery and a year of warranty.
-Used prices range from $3,000.00 to $3,400.00 depending on the camera's shape and included accessories.
+I paid $3,300.00 for my used copy, which included an extra battery and a year of warranty.
+Depending on the camera's shape and included accessories, used prices range from $3,000.00 to $3,400.00.

 Thank you for reading my review.
 If you are planning a purchase and would like to support us, you can do so, at no additional cost, by using the affiliate links below.
 A small commission goes to us and helps us keep the wheels turning at 5050 Travelog.